jeffqchen/jsmartsw_hw/README.md

 The hardware is consistend of two parts.
 The jSmartSW mainboard contains the main I/O and logic board.
 The keypad contains visual feedback interfaces and tactile inputs.

+Detailed building guides and technical details are documented in the project wiki pages.

 ## Primary Parts

 ### Main Board